gotmax23/go-vendor-tools-mirror/README.md

 ## Contributing

-See the [issue tracker] and issues marked with `help-needed`, in particular for places to start with.
+See the [issue tracker] and issues marked with `help-needed`, in particular, for places to start with.
 Tickets marked with `idea` are larger changes that may require refinement or additional discussion.
 Feel free to chime in on those issues with any thoughts or if you wish to work